sjentsch/lsjDocs/Ch10/Ch10_ChiSquare.rst

    Ch10_ChiSquare_7
    Ch10_ChiSquare_8

-Now that we’ve covered the basic theory behind hypothesis testing, it’s time to start looking at specific tests that are commonly used in psychology.
+Now that we have covered the basic theory behind hypothesis testing, it is time to start looking at specific tests that are commonly used in psychology.
 So where should we start?
-Not every textbook agrees on where to start, but I’m going to start with “χ² tests” (“Categorical data analysis”, this chapter) and “*t*-tests” (chapter :doc:`../Ch11/Ch11_tTest`).
-Both of these tools are very frequently used in scientific practice, and whilst they’re not as powerful as “regression” (chapter :doc:`../Ch12/Ch12_Regression`) and “Analysis of Variance” (chapters :doc:`../Ch13/Ch13_ANOVA` and :doc:`../Ch14/Ch14_ANOVA2`) they’re much easier to understand.
+Not every textbook agrees on where to start, but I am going to start with “χ² tests” (“Categorical data analysis”, this chapter) and “*t*-tests” (chapter :doc:`../Ch11/Ch11_tTest`).
+Both of these tools are very frequently used in scientific practice, and whilst they are not as powerful as “regression” (chapter :doc:`../Ch12/Ch12_Regression`) and “Analysis of Variance” (chapters :doc:`../Ch13/Ch13_ANOVA` and :doc:`../Ch14/Ch14_ANOVA2`) they are much easier to understand.
 Finally, there is :doc:`../Ch15/Ch15_FactorAnalysis` that aims to describe the  variability among observed, correlated variables in terms of a lower number of unobserved variables called factors or latent Variables.

 The term “categorical data” in the title of this chapter is just another name for “nominal scale data” |nominal|.
-It’s nothing that we haven’t already discussed, it’s just that in the context of data analysis people tend to use the term “categorical data” rather than “nominal scale data”.
-I don’t know why.
+It is nothing that we have not already discussed, it is just that in the context of data analysis people tend to use the term “categorical data” rather than “nominal scale data”.
+I do not know why.
 In any case, **categorical data analysis** refers to a collection of tools that you can use when your data are nominal scale |nominal|.
 Those tools are often called “χ² tests” (pronounced “chi-square”, sometimes “chi-squared”).
 They